Vicondrus/TimetableGene.Rator/README.md

-See TimetableGene.Rator_Documentation.pdf for more details.
+See TimetableGene_Rator_Documentation.pdf for more details.